-But there is even more to it than that, for behind misguided men and women, there is a powerful spirit being called Satan the Devil.
+But there is even more to it than that, for, behind misguided men and women, there is a powerful spirit being called the Devil and Satan.
 Formerly an extremely wise and beautiful cherub or angel (Ezekiel 28:12–15), he is now fiendishly clever and still very attractive and compelling in his appeal to unsuspecting individuals (cf. 2 Corinthians 11:14).

 So if Satan works in the sons of disobedience, and if he “deceives the whole world,” then obviously billions of people are taken in by him!

-Jesse Lyman Hurlbut, in his handbook, The Story of the Christian Church, makes this striking point:
+Jesse Lyman Hurlbut, in Hurlbut’s Story of the Christian Church, makes this striking point:

 In the above quote, this mainstream Protestant author acknowledges that the professing Christian church became vastly “different” after the original Apostles died.
 Why?
 Who gave anyone the authority to change the beliefs and practices of the Church?
 Or did deceived men just take it on themselves to make these profound changes?

-To understand how the various churches have become so "different" from one another, we need to get back to the source of Christianity—Jesus Christ.
-If anyone knows what true Christianity is, it would certainly be Christ Himself!
+To understand how the various churches have become so “different” from one another, we need to get back to the source of Christianity—Jesus Christ.
+If anyone knows what true Christianity is, it is certainly Christ Himself!

 But as we shall see, the fact that Christ kept God’s laws makes a huge difference.
 And those who pretend otherwise do so at great peril to their eternal lives!